dhall-lang/dhall-lang/standard/beta-normalization.md

     f a ⇥ "\"…\\n…\\u0024…\\\\…\\\"…\\u0000…\""

 `Text/replace` modifies a subset of a given `Text` literal.
-It takes 3 arguments, the `Text` literal subset to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches:
+It takes 3 arguments, the `Text` literal subset to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches.
+In the case that the substring to replace is empty (`""`), then no replacement is performed:

+    f ⇥ Text/replace "" replacement   a ⇥ "foo"
+    ──────────────────────────────────────────── ; No replacement performed
+    f a ⇥ "foo"

     f ⇥ Text/replace needle replacement   a ⇥ ""
     ────────────────────────────────────────────